meatball133/crystal/exercises/practice/strain/.docs/introduction.append.md

-## Adding method to the Array class
+## Adding methods to the Array class

 This exercise focuses on adding methods to the `Array` class in Crystal.
 To do this you will have to define a class with the name `Array(T)`.
-And put the method inside this class.
+And put the methods inside this class.

 ```crystal
 class Array(T)